adminho/trading-stock-thailand/README.md

-The project will be updated continuously ......
+The project will be updated continuously ......  :fire:

 # Trading example codes (not yet)